wgt3/MCMC-Boltzman-Machine/README.md

 can be used to describe this UN voting data.
 By fitting the data to an Ising Model, we can examine interactions between nodes (countries) to find out who usually votes with who.

-THE MATH: Fitting the data and sampling from the ditribution are interconnected (I assume by design).
+THE MATH: Fitting the data and sampling from the ditribution are interconnected (by design).
 Sampling from the distribution is very difficult, so MCMC is necessary.
 The Metropolis Hastings algorithm is an MCMC method that essentially reduces the problem to sampling from a uniform distribution (which the computer does for us).
 The derivatives needed for steepest descent contain expected values for the MH sampler.
 So at each step of the steepest ascent, we are running an MH sampler and updating the weights.
 At the maximum of the likliehood function we have some weights which we can examine to see the connection between nodes.